sodqv/Booc/README.md

 ---------
 1. Clone repository.
 2. Go into "Frontend" folder.
-3. Open cmd (in the current directory) and enter "npm start".
+3. Open cmd (in the current directory) and enter "npm ci".
 (This requires node.js)
+4. then enter "npm start" in cmd.

 Starting server
 ---------